gatherhub/peercom/scripts/Readme.md

 ## peercom.js

+peercom.js is the very core module of PeerCom.
+It consists three internal object modules which does not interact with application directly but do the real jobs below the surface.
+For developers who simply wants to leverage the capabilities of PeerCom, they do not need any further knowledge to the internal design of PeerCom.
+To those who may considering alter the design, here's a brief to these modules,

+* WCC - WebSocket Communication Channel.
+WCC plays the role as the basic signaling channel object.
+WCC is designed to provide the very basic functionalities to get connected and exchange pre-deifined or customized data with other PeerCom agents.
+A WebSocket server to incorporate with WCC named [Message Switch Router] (https://github.com/gatherhub/msgsrouter) written in Ruby is also provided in open source.
+There is only one WCC instance for each PeerCom agent.
+* WPC - WebRTC PeerConnection Channel.
+With the help from WCC, WPC sets up a meshed peer-to-peer data channels among connected PeerCom agents if possible and once the data channel is opened, WPC replace WCC as the major communication channel between peers.
+When WPC setup is not possible, peers can still send/receive message through WCC.
+PeerCom will check the availability automatically and selet the right one.
+There is one WPC for each connected peers.
+* WMC - WebRTC Media Channel.
+WMC is dynamically created and destroyed when a media transmision is needed or closed.
+There could be N WMC objects depending on the use cases.
+WMC handles all media creation, negotiation, and manipulation internally.
+Developer only needs to provide the correct configuration without geting involved to the complex procedures.

 ## confagent.js

 ## castagent.js

 CastAgent provides the funcationality of playing the role as a broadcasting host or audience.
 CastAgent is implemented with its own state and signalling process and leverage PeerCom to exchange signalling information and media channel set up.

 Usage example: